 Researchers have focused on developing herpes vaccines for decades.
 Current clinical trials evaluate therapeutic (intended to reduce recurrences and virus shedding in people with HSV) and preventive (intended to prevent infection) vaccine candidates.
 Currently, the Herpevac Trial for Women is one of the most extensive clinical studies ever conducted, involving over 8,300 women who were not infected with HSV-1 or HSV-2.
 The vaccine was effective only against HSV-1 but not against HSV-2.
 Due to this, the trial on the vaccine was abandoned after Phase III.

 Herpes simplex is one of nine types of herpes viruses that causes cold sores or fever blisters.
 It is usually transmitted during childhood.
 Once an infection occurs, the viruses are present in the body for life.
+Various studies involving the use of liver tissue (learn more about research tissues at https://lnhlifesciences.org/research-tissue) and other biospecimens tend to indicate that the Herpes simplex virus can even contribute to acute liver failure in rare cases.
 These viruses include varicella-zoster disease, which causes chickenpox, and Epstein-Barr disease, a condition that causes glandular fever and can cause numerous types of cancer.

 Herpes Causes Long-Term Health Problems